Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Travel Tips

-• Allow 5-7 days for the full route
+• Allow 5–7 days for the full route.

-• Drive during daylight for best views
+• Drive in daylight for the best views and safer cliffside sections.

-• Book accommodations in advance during peak season
+• Book accommodations in advance during peak season.

 Explore More of Croatia